-Prerequisite: Completion of at least 5.0 units or permission of the instructor
+Prerequisite: Completion of at least 5.0 units or

 An analysis of family violence across the life course, covering intimate partner violence; child abuse; sibling, parent, and adolescent violence; and the abuse of older adults.
 Theoretical and practical perspectives will be developed through the course.
 An understanding of family violence from a critical ecological perspective will serve as a recurring theme throughout all discussion and analysis.